Angel Meadow has had 400 five-star reviews on Amazon. Read what people are are saying about it here.

 Your Family History magazine:

 Inspired by the discovery that his own ancestor lived in this working class quarter, Dean sets out to record the lives of many of its former residents and how they lived – many crowded into unhygienic cellars with few, if any, possessions, resorting to crime as a way of life, and with little hope of social mobility….
-It’s impressive the amount of information Kirby manages to include, much of it drawn from contemporary newspapers, which reported breathlessly on the horrors of slum life….
-A fascinating insight into the everyday struggle of Manchester’s poor to survive in the slums.
+Read it for a fascinating insight into the everyday struggle of Manchester’s poor to survive in the slums.